podcast

 DZ-84: Choices & Decisions 1 - Booksmart

-What is the difference between choice and decision when it comes to characters?
+Listen how the separation of choice, decision, and consequence (for a character) creates emotional impact.
 In order to better understand dramatising of character, Chas and Stu take a very draft zero look at very specific tool: choices and decisions.
 We analyse three films through the decisions made by their characters.
 In particular, how the audience understanding of: the choice available, the considered decision itself, and the consequence changes how we feel about these characters.
 And how separating those three things can create different emotional effects on your audience.
-We debate this in the episode, but this is...
+We debate this in the episode, but...

 2021-10-30